deadbok/project_network/recovery/README.md

 </a>
 > Illustration 1: Creating a Typical custom virtual machine

-Next select the downloaded Ubunto Desktop ISO as the operating system source (as shown in [Illustration 2](#illustration2)).
+Next select the downloaded Ubuntu Desktop ISO as the operating system source (as shown in [Illustration 2](#illustration2)).

 <a name="illustration2">